ericrini/WebStormTemplates/readme.md

 These templates can be loaded into WebStorm to template out new starting files for an Angular project.
 To use a template right click on any folder in Project Explorer and select "new".
 You will be prompted to enter the variables the template requires.

 # Installation
+From the project folder when WebStorm is not running.

 ```shell
 cp *.js ~/Library/Preferences/WebStorm9/fileTemplates
 ```